SWITZERLAND PART TWO

 The Swiss Alps from the Bernina Express

 We had a nice dinner at the hotel when we got back from the excursion.
 There is a nice mountain breeze coming from my open window as I am writing this.
 It was a very enjoyable day.
-Tomorrow we journey to Zermatt on the famous Glacier Express, the world's slowest train.
+Tomorrow we journey to Zermatt on the infamous Glacier Express, the world's slowest train.

 Tim